MRT (Bangkok): Ticketing

+The Yellow and Pink lines accept cash, EMV Contactless, and the Rabbit Card.

-Current Lines
+Current lines

 The first line, the Blue Line, opened on 3 July 2004.
 It runs eastward from Tao Poon Station in Bang Sue District along Kamphaeng Phet, Phahon Yothin and Lat Phrao Roads, then turns south following Ratchadaphisek Road, then west following Rama IV Road to Hua Lamphong Station in Pathum Wan District.
 The second line, the Purple Line opened on 6 August 2016.
 The 1.2 km missing link of the Blue Line between Bang Sue and Tao Poon, connecting the two lines opened on 11 August 2017.
 The first section of the Blue Line extension from Hua Lamphong via Tha Phra to Lak Song opened for full operation on 29 September 2019.
+The Pink and Yellow Lines opened in 2023.